 The representative image is a color image that a mailer uploads to USPS that replaces the black and white image that would normally appear in the ID preview the consumer receives.
-It does not have to be an exact image of the mail piece, but it must reflect the theme of the mail piece.
+It does not have to be an exact image of the mail piece, but it must represent either the front or the back of the mail piece.
 Generally, the representative image should look like a piece of mail - this helps relate the image better to the actual mail piece in the consumer's mind.
-As of March, 2019, expect this to become a postal requirement for the program in the coming months.

 Currently, the representative image is a static image.
 It is not clickable, but there are plans to make it so.
-It is a simple jpeg image.
+It is a simple ipeg image.
 Art specifications follow at the end of this paper.

-Providing a representative image is optional.
+Providing a representative image is optional for letter mail.
 You may allow the grayscale image to appear in the ID ad, with just a ride-along below it.
 This configuration has performed very well in terms of click-through rates in Postal testing.